songweizhi/MarkerMAG/doc/README_rename_reads.md

 ### Notes

-1. All reads in the R1.fastq and R2.fastq must be in pair and their orders in the two files must be the same :warning:.
+1. :warning: All reads in the R1.fastq and R2.fastq must be in pair and their orders in the two files must be the same.

-1. The sizes of the output files might be slightly smaller than the input files, which might due to the shorter length of read names in the renamed files.
+1. The sizes of the output files might be slightly smaller than the input files, which might due to the shorter length of read names in the output files.

+   You can use `wc -l R1.fasta` to get the number of lines in a file.

+   You can also use `head R1.fasta` or `tail R1.fasta` to get the first/last few lines of a file.

 ### Example commands